SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 ### Cold chain requirements

 <!-- Maybe make a table of this? -->
-The really good news for the JnJ vaccine is the relaxed cold chain requirements:
+The really good news for the JnJ vaccine is the relaxed cold chain requirements.
+Here are the stability times at various temperatures for the 3 vaccines, as near as I can make out:

+{:class="table table-bordered"}
 |  __Vaccine__  |  -70&deg;C   |  -20&deg;C  |  2&deg;C &ndash; 8&deg;C  |  Room temp  |
 |:-------------:|:------------:|:-----------:|:-------------------------:|:-----------:|
 |  _Pfizer_     |  1-6 months  |             |     5 days                |             |